-You can give each person a spoon and ask him to move a number of balls in a path using a spoon.
+You can give each person a spoon and ask him to move several balls in a path using a spoon.
 He should try to keep the ball in the spoon.
 Anyone who can move more balls at a given time wins.
 This game can increase concentration and balance.

 17- Chess game:

 Chess is an exciting intellectual game.
 This game fills leisure time and stimulates the growth of brain cells.
-It is Suitable for all age groups 5 years and up.
+It is suitable for all age groups, five years and up.
 It can also lead to friendship between parents and children.

 18- Full or empty game:

-In this game, which is usually done as a group, one of the people hides the object in his hands and the other members of the group must determine in which hand he has placed the object.Click here to create a mobile game
+In this game, which is usually done as a group, one of the people hides the object in his hands, and the other group members must determine in which hand he has placed the object.Click here to create a mobile game